purplebase/purplestack/CONTEXT.md

 // Initialize (sets the pubkey as active) await signer.initialize();

+// Check if signer is available for use final isAvailable = await signer.isAvailable;

 // Watch the active profile (use RemoteSource() if you want to fetch from relays) final activeProfile = ref.watch(Signer.activeProfileProvider(LocalSource()));